HtetAungH/Online-Housing-Show/README.md

 🌟 Features
 🔑 Owner Management
-        Create Account: Property owners can create an account by providing necessary details.
+        1. Create Account: Property owners can create an account by providing necessary details.
-        Login: Secure login using email and password.
+        2. Login: Secure login using email and password.
-      🔒 JWT Authentication: Use of JWT for secure session management.
+        3. 🔒 JWT Authentication: Use of JWT for secure session management.

 🏡 Property Listings
-      Add Housing: Owners can add new housing listings with details like name, address, number of floors, master rooms, single rooms, and amount.
+        1. Add Housing: Owners can add new housing listings with details like name, address, number of floors, master rooms, single rooms, and amount.
-      Edit Housing: Owners can update the details of their existing housing listings.
+        2. Edit Housing: Owners can update the details of their existing housing listings.
-      ❌ Delete Housing: Owners can delete their housing listings.
+        3.❌ Delete Housing: Owners can delete their housing listings.

 🔍 Search and Filter
-      Visitor Search: Visitors can search and filter housing listings based on housing name, number of floors, number of master rooms, number of single rooms, amount, and created date.
+        1. Visitor Search: Visitors can search and filter housing listings based on housing name, number of floors, number of master rooms, number of single rooms, amount, and created date.
-      Owner Search: Owners can search and filter their own housing listings based on the same criteria.
+        2. Owner Search: Owners can search and filter their own housing listings based on the same criteria.

 📄 Pagination
 Efficient Data Handling: Large sets of data are handled efficiently with pagination in both public and private listings.

 🛠 Technologies Used
-      Backend: Spring Boot
+        1. Backend: Spring Boot
-      Database: PostgreSQL
+        2. Database: PostgreSQL
-      Frontend: HTML, CSS, JavaScript
+        3. Frontend: HTML, CSS, JavaScript
 Security: JWT (JSON Web Token)

 🗂 Database Schema
 🧑‍💼 Owner Table
 sql
-Copy code

 CREATE TABLE Owner (
     Id SERIAL PRIMARY KEY,
     ownerUserName VARCHAR(255) NOT NULL,